Manatee ResearchAnd Conservation

 Florida manatees are protected by both the Marine Mammal Protection Act and the Endangered Species Act in the United States and are the state marine mammal of Florida.

 Manatee Team Activities

-Our dedicated team at CMA Research Institute works with all three species of manatees, conducting research and conservation activities resulting in positive impacts to manatees.
-Using satellite tagging, aerial surveys, photo identification and other tools, our Research Team is obtaining sound scientific data to help ensure the survival of manatees around the world.
+Our dedicated researchers work with all three species of manatees, conducting research and conservation activities resulting in positive impacts to manatees.
+Using satellite tagging, aerial surveys, photo identification and other tools, we are obtaining sound scientific data to help ensure the survival of manatees around the world.

 Our data is informing natural resource managers about critical habitats for manatees, such as springs and other warm water sources, which manatees need to survive.
 Our team monitors manatees through satellite tagging and observation to understand where they go to find shelter when their primary sources of warm water are no longer available along with summer migration routes and habitat use outside of Florida.
 We also engage in collaborative rescue activities when individuals succumb to cold stress.

 To reduce threats, we identify areas where conflict with humans, such as boat strikes or entanglement in fishing gear, is further endangering manatees.
 Our scientists, through aerial surveys, capturing, tagging, and behavioral observations, are discovering new information about manatees that are vital for survival.
 These activities are extremely important to conservation efforts to ensure that the manatee population does not begin to decline in the face of increasing future threats.